SANDAG/QA/2022/Estimates_QC_Automation/docs/functions.md

 In the case of general estimates tables, *args should contain vintage, geography level, and table name in that order.
 Estimates tables should be saved in the folder  f"{base_folder}/raw_data/".

-In the case of CA DOF tables, *args should contain DOF and geography level, in that order.
-DOF files should be saved in the folder f"{base_folder}/CA_DOF/".
+In the case of CA DOF tables, *args should contain the string "DOF", vintage, geography level, and table name in that order.
+DOF files should also be saved in the raw data folder  f"{base_folder}/raw_data/".

 In the case of diff tables, *args should contain vintage, geography level, and table name in that order. vintage should contain both vintages (ex.
 "2021_01-2020_06") and {table} should  contain the word "diff" (ex. "age_sex_ethnicity_diff").
 Diff files should be saved in the  folder f"{base_folder}/diff/".

+In the case of proportion tables, *args should contain vintage, geography level, table name, and proportion type (col_prop or row_prop) in that order.
+Proportion files should be saved in  the folder f"{base_folder}/proportion/".

 In the case of check outputs, *args should contain the check number, vintage, geography level, and table name in that order.
 Things may change depending on the specific outputs of the check.
 Check outputs should be saved in the folder "f{base_folder}/outputs/".